My Memories | My Grandfather

-My best childhood memory was the summers my brother, and I spent in Hickory, North Carolina, with our maternal grandparents.
-However, my most significant memory was traveling with our grandfather, the only black photographer in Guildford County, to meet with families for photoshoots.
-Because it was the south in the 1900's black people were less likely to seek the services of a white photographer, making my grandfather a sought-after man.
+My best childhood memories were of the summers my brother, and I spent in Hickory, North Carolina, with our maternal grandparents.
+However, my most significant memory was traveling with our grandfather, the only Black photographer in Guilford County, to meet with families for photoshoots.
+My grandfather was a gifted man with a grade school education who grew up in the 1900's to become a certified professional photographer in the DEEP SOUTH.

 When we returned home from a photo shoot, he would eat dinner then disappear into the darkroom he built at the back of the house.

 I was a curious child, so I followed my grandfather's path out the back door.
 I stepped inside the darkroom and saw photos everywhere.
 They were on the walls, hanging from clotheslines and lying-in piles or trays on the table.
 Acknowledging my curiosity, he showed me the process of turning negatives into photographs.
 The memory still conjures up the smell of the strong chemicals in the trays.

 But it was the quiet moments that were so memorable.
 The times I would sit beside him to hear a story.